scottdorman/scottdorman.github.io/_posts/2016/2016-03-17-integrating-asp.net-core-dependency-injection-in-mvc-4.md

 Inside `ConfigureServices`, you will want to add any services you need.
 This is done pretty much the same way you would in ASP.NET Core and is similar to what you would do using any of the other DI containers.

-The first problem you’ll run in to is that you don’t implicitly have an `IServiceCollection` instance so you’ll need to create one.
+The first problem you'll run in to is that you don't implicitly have an `IServiceCollection` instance so you'll need to create one.
 Change the `Configuration` method so it looks like this:

 ```csharp
 public void Configuration(IAppBuilder app)